agsb/f2u/MemoryModel.md

     PAD is for buffer compile words and flush to flash

-    HLD if for use in numeric format
+    PIC is for use in numeric formating

 ### 2. Variables non volatile, cells that need be periodic saved to eeprom

     void    always zero, 2 bytes

+    seed    seed for ramdom routine, 2 bytes

     turn    routine to run after boot, 2 bytes

+    rest    routine to run before reset, 2 bytes

     latest  last entry in dictionary, 2 bytes

-    seed    seed for ramdom routine, 2 bytes

     dp      next free cell in flash memory, 2 bytes

     up      next free cell in sram memory, 2 bytes

     ep      next free cell in eeprom, 2 bytes

-    last    next free cell at flash, for flush

-    temp    temporary use

 ### 3. variables volatiles, use as half cells

     state   state of interpreter, 1 byte